Do I need to have experience with conscious dance,

 Very exciting!
 Our new location at the American river offers class 2-3 whitewater rafting.
+We only raft 3 hrs on one day, it is not a trip where we raft down the river and set-up camp.
+It is a stay put retreat.
 In recent years we have been doing a class 1 float.
 We will raft to camp safely in professionally guided boats (no need to figure out a leader just relax and enjoy the ride!
 Not tough paddling either just ride the river) Safe enough that the rafting company allows kids as young as 7.
 While all activities on the trip have always been optional we have decided to make rafting an optional purchase this year as some may not be up for the adventure or it may not be in some peoples budget.

 Yes, there will be enough water to raft.
 One of the benefits of rafting on the American is that there is plenty of water and guaranteed flow vs some other California rivers.

 Guests camp in tents on shaded sites nestled in the trees within close proximity to activities, meals bathrooms, pool and river.
 Guests provide their own camping gear, including tents, sleeping bags, pads, pillows and chairs.
 If you tend to go to bed early, or are a light sleeper, be sure to bring and wear a set of good ear plugs.

 At our new site there are a few deluxe cabins for an addtional charge, email us to inquire.You may choose to stay at a nearby hotel and drive back and forth to the property daily.
 There hotels are within 10-15 minutes each way.
 If you choose this option, please note that there is no discount on the retreat fee.